hazelcast/hazelcast-code-samples/jcache1.1/times-table/README.md

 The application here is the trivial, as the objective here is to show how the clients can interact with cached data.

-Specifically, the application calculates _Times Tables_. "*Fives times six is thirty*", "*six times time is thirty-six*", and so on.
+Specifically, the application calculates _Times Tables_. "*Fives times six is thirty*", "*six times six is thirty-six*", and so on.

 However, rather than do this the normal way by multiplication, this is calculated by iterative addition.